American Capital: Re-financing

-A Full Strategic Review
+Strategic review

-With the market failing to reflect support for its Spin Off plan, including lack of support from its major shareholders, and a new activist shareholder that had become the Company’s largest shareholder, American Capital announced a full strategic review of all alternatives in November 2015.
-On May 23, 2016, American Capital announced it had entered into a definitive agreement to sell American Capital to Ares Capital.
-At the same time, it announced a definitive agreement to sell American Capital Mortgage Management to American Capital Agency for $562 million, which closed on June 30, 2016.
-On December 15, 2016, ACAS shareholders approved the sale of American Capital to Ares Capital and the transaction was finalized on January 3, 2017.
-The purchase price, including the sale of American Capital Mortgage Management, totaled $4.1 billion.
-American Capital did not file a form 10-K for 2016, due to the approved merger with Ares Capital Corporation.
+With the market failing to reflect support for its spin-off plan, including lack of support from its major shareholders, and a new activist shareholder that had become the company's largest shareholder, American Capital announced a full strategic review of all alternatives in November 2015.
+American Capital Mortgage Management was sold to American Capital Agency for $562 million on June 30, 2016.
+On January 3, 2017 American Capital was sold to Ares Capital.
+Both sales were for a total of $4.1 billion.